nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 - Bug where Overlords could erroneously enforce military access on their own subjects who are at war with said Overlord

 #### Diplomatic Plays ####
-- All diplomatic plays between players have no relations requirement
+- All diplomatic plays between players have no relations requirement.
+Relation requirements still apply in joining an active diplomatic play

 #### Ideologies ####
 - New Ideologies added: